ABOUT THE JOURNAL

 Josephine Quarterly was founded in 2012 by poets Komal Mathew and Jenny Sadre-Orafai in Atlanta.
 Published online, the editors are interested in work from both established and new voices.

+We aim to publish four issues a year, if submissions fit our tastes.
 Our tastes tend to run wild from Mary Ruefle to Anne Sexton to Bob Hicok to Olena Kalytiak Davis to Zachary Schomburg to Lucille Clifton to Louise Glück.
 A good poem is a good poem.
 We know what we want when we see it.

 Komal Mathew received an MFA from Sarah Lawrence College and a Bachelor of Science degree from Georgia Institute of Technology.